alan-turing-institute/KnowledgeFlows/report/report.md

 As the ASHE dataset represents only 1% of the total employee jobs in the HMRC PAYE records, the resulting transition matrices are low in the observation count (eg. 80% of the transitions between different industries have less than 35 counts).
-This can be observed in the distribution of counts for case of the **connections** algorithm for Figure \ref{CountsFlows} (for illustration purposes the 'Count' axis in this figure has been cut at 200, around 2.6% of the entries have more than 200 Counts and are not shown).
+This can be observed in the distribution of counts for case of the **connections** algorithm for Figure \ref{CountsFlows} (for illustration purposes the 'Count' axis in this figure has been cut at 200, around 2.6% of the entries have more than 200 Counts and are not shown, the counts are the ones obtained before the symmetrisation step explained in \ref{connections}).

 [CountsFlows]: figures/CountsIndustriesBetweenTransitions.png
-![Distribution of the observed transitions between industries in the period from 2009 to 2018 and using the connection algorithm (this figure does not include transitions between the same industry).   \label{CountsFlows}][CountsFlows]
+![Distribution of the observed transitions between industries in the period from 2009 to 2018 and using the connection algorithm (the counts are the ones obtained before the symmetrisation step explained in \ref{connections}, this figure does not include transitions between the same industry).  \label{CountsFlows}][CountsFlows]

 In order to not overload this report, all results associated to the **flows** algorithm or the period of time between 1997-2008 are